MarkCallow/gyp/README.md

     All GYP msvs and ninja tests pass on Windows with these changes.

-3. The make generator "sourceifys" source paths in `copies` that contain environment variables, e.g $(BUILDTYPE).
-Standard `gyp` only "sourceifys" paths without environment variables.
-The make generator also "sourceifys" paths specified in `library_dirs`.
+3. The make generator relativizes source paths of `copies` that contain, but don't start with, environment variables, e.g $(BUILDTYPE).
+Standard GYP only relativizes paths not containing environment variables.
+The make generator also relativizes paths specified in `library_dirs`.
 See branch `make_changes_copies` for the first and `crbug-512` for the second.

-    All gyp make, ninja and cmake tests pass on Linux with these changes.
+    All GYP make, ninja and cmake tests pass on Linux with these changes.

 4. Fixes for
 crbugs [512](https://bugs.chromium.org/p/gyp/issues/detail?id=512),